vinay1212/maintainance_auto/README.md

 •	ADMIN MODULE – The admin module is specifically for the admin whose task is to assign each complaint to an engineer.
 •	ENGINEER MODULE – The engineer module is for those engineers or workers who fix the complaints assigned to them and provide a feedback for the same.
 •	USER MODULE – The user module is for the hostel residents or even the staff who would want to complain.

+Running the website using XAMPP

+OUTPUT
+User login page:

+Signup page for the user:

+Inside the user account:

+Registering a complaint:

+Engineer register form:

+Engineer login page:

+Inside view of engineer login:

+Accessing messages from admin:

+Admin login page:

+Inside the admin page:

+Admin profile:

+Complaint messages from users:

+General settings of the Admin:

+Users data:

+Assigning the available engineers:

+Checking engineer’s information:

+Viewing the user’s message:

+Assigning an engineer to solve the problem:

+Message successfully sent:

+CONCLUSION
+This project can help save time in many aspects and will be of much use for students that need to fix problems at a faster rate.
+With our project, we aim at making a digital well-being and less time consuming way to register complaints in an organized and systematic manner in VIT’s database.
+Our project will be take our an idea evaluation for VIT’s software development circle.